bpeterson1991/avesa/docs/MANUAL_DEPLOYMENT_GUIDE.md

 - Mention impact and urgency level

 ### 🔧 Component Selection
-- Use `all` for complete deployments
+- Use `all` for complete optimized deployments (recommended)
-- Use `infrastructure-only` for CDK-only changes
+- Use `infrastructure-only` for CDK-only changes (includes Step Functions)
-- Use `lambdas-only` for code-only updates
+- Use `lambdas-only` for optimized Lambda function updates only

 ### 🚨 Emergency Deployments
 - Still require manual confirmation